 Girl Scout Daisy–Ambassadors troops/groups can take day trips.
 Overnight trips are open to Brownies – Ambassadors.
 When planning troop/group travel, be sure to check what required trainings and information you need for Girl Scout troop/group travel.

 - Before traveling with girls, the adult in charge must have completed all required trainings.

 - For any type of travel away from a regular meeting place, date and/or time that includes an overnight (but not more than three nights), you will need to complete a Notice of Intent to Travel (NOI) form.

 - Trips lasting longer than three nights are called extended travel and require additional planning and paperwork.
 Information on extended travel is currently being updated.
 Contact Jennifer Akins with questions.

 - Many trips will require additional insurance.
 Information on additional insurance is currently being updated.
-Contact Jennifer Akins with questions.
+Call the main phone of the Portland Service Center at (800) 338-5248 with questions.

 Girl Scout Daisy – Ambassadors troops/groups can rent Girl Scouts OSW properties for the day.
 Overnight rentals are open to Brownies – Ambassadors troops/groups.
 Girl Scout troop/groups can rent Girl Scout properties locally, all over the US and the world!